rust-embedded/discovery/src/14-i2c/lsm303dlhc.md

 Two of the sensors in the F3, the magnetometer and the accelerometer, are packaged in a single component: the LSM303DLHC integrated circuit.
 These two sensors can be accessed via an I2C bus.
-Each sensor behaves like a I2C slaves and has a *different* address.
+Each sensor behaves like an I2C slave and has a *different* address.

 Each sensor has its own memory where it stores the results of sensing its